What is the REACH Technique©? Enter:

 6. Feeling cold often

 This is based on a Traditional Chinese Theory that women who have Endometriosis have “caught the cold or damp” in their body.
 They believe we can chase out the cold from the body and thereby heal the Endometriosis.
 One of the symptoms I noticed was that I get cold easily and that my feet are often cold, even in summer.
 It is not a definite one either but it does show an imbalance in the body, which should get some attention.
+This can also be attributed to a close correlation with Thyroid imbalances in women with Endometriosis.

 I personally don’t get much of this symptom anymore but I remember when my Endometriosis was extreme I would get it on the day of my period or a few days before.
 I would get it so bad that I would have to literally get sick to feel better.
 It was bad during the month too, especially when I was younger, in my teens.
 I would struggle to eat anything without feeling somewhat ill or queezy afterwards.